The Impact Of Eating Disorders In Men

 A few challenges men face that make it hard to identify and treat an eating disorder are:

-• Men may feel pressured to lift weights or body build to fit in.
-This can lead to unhealthy exercise and eating habits when paired with a poor self image or underlying psychological issues, as well an addiction to Diet Pills or Steroids.
+- Men may feel pressured to lift weights or body build to fit in.
+This can lead to unhealthy exercise and eating habits when paired with a poor self image or underlying mental health issues, as well an addiction to diet pills or steroids.

 The Perception Of Eating Disorders Among Males